 This Filipino stall towards the back of the market is from the same people as Republique, and it’s the kind of place that gets you excited for lunch.
 Sure, it’s 10:30am and you should be working on that finance report that’s due tomorrow, but instead you’re thinking about whether you should get the ribs or chicken today.
 All the food at Sari Sari Store is fantastic, so you can’t really go wrong - unless for some reason you don’t get a slice of the buko pie.
-You’ll need this coconut custard dessert for your inevitable 3pm slump.
+You’ll need this coconut custard dessert to combat your inevitable 3pm slump.

 LA has some of the best Thai food in America.
 And while there’s seemingly no end to excellent meals in Thai Town and its surrounding areas, the best panang curry in the city actually resides at GCM.
-Sticky Rice (and their more noodle-based concept Sticky Rice II) has immensely solid Thai street food across the board.
-But if you don’t go all-in on that sweet and savory panang, you’re simply doing it wrong.
+Sticky Rice has immensely solid Thai street food across the board, but if you don’t go all-in on that sweet and savory panang, you’re simply doing it wrong.
 We drive long distances to get this dish, and so will you after trying it.

 There are a few taco places at Grand Central Market, but we always head straight for Tacos Tumbras a Tomas.
 There’s a line for a reason, and it’s the carnitas.
-There’s a wide range of meat choices, including birria (goat) and carne asada, but if you don’t opt for the carnitas you’ve made a mistake.
+Sure, you could order the birria (goat) or the carne asada, but if you don’t opt for the carnitas you’ve made a mistake.
 You’ll only need a single order - just ask for more tortillas to go with your one taco and you’ll have enough protein for at least three.
 If you top them with green salsa and order a Mexican Coke, you’re doing Grand Central Market right.